swlaschin/fsharpforfunandprofit.com/_posts/2013-05-14-why-i-wont-be-writing-a-monad-tutorial.md

----
+ï»¿---
 layout: post
 title: "Why I won't be writing a monad tutorial"
 description: ""
 categories: []
 ---

-*"A ‘newbie’, in Haskell, is someone who hasn’t yet implemented a compiler.
-They’ve only written a monad tutorial" - [Pseudonymn](http://sequence.complete.org/node?page=10)*
+*"A â€˜newbieâ€™, in Haskell, is someone who hasnâ€™t yet implemented a compiler.
+Theyâ€™ve only written a monad tutorial" - [Pseudonymn](http://sequence.complete.org/node?page=10)*

 Let's start with a story...